davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 field is > 120 mW/m^2 at the surface.
 Accounting for the Cr-dependent depth of the spinel--garnet transition, the 65 mW/m^2 conductive geotherm is the coolest that places all samples within the spinel stability field.
-The centroids of the Ca-in-olivine model age distributions correspond to a range in surface heat flow from ~70 to 110 mW/m^2.
+The centroids of the Ca-in-olivine model age distributions broadly correspond to a range in surface heat flow from ~70 to 110 mW/m^2.

 Using a database of surface heat flows for North America [@Blackwell2004], @Erkan2009 estimates regionally-averaged heat flows of 80-90 mW/m^2 for the